bharrisau/wa-assoc-rules/rules.markdown

 ## Proceedings of Committee ##
-15. (1) The Committee must meet together for the dispatch of business not less than TODO in each year and the Chairperson, or at least half the members of the Committee, may at any time convene a meeting of the Committee.
+15. (1) The Committee must meet together for the dispatch of business not less than twice in each year and the Chairperson, or at least half the members of the Committee, may at any time convene a meeting of the Committee.
     (2) Each Committee member has a deliberative vote.